bhj/KaraokeEternal/README.md

 - `npm run install-app-deps`
 - `npm start`

-(on Windows you may want to do this first from an admin shell:)
+On Windows, you may want to do this first from an admin prompt:

-- `npm i --global --production --vs2015 windows-build-tools`
+- `npm i --global --production windows-build-tools`

-To get back to non-Electron world you may need to:

-- `npm rebuild --build-from-source`

 ## Contributing